 - Granger causality, cointegration.

-- Identification: Cholesky, long-run restrictions and sign restrictions
+- Identification: Cholesky, long-run restrictions, sign restrictions, external instruments.

 IV.
 Methods of Estimation